CUT&RUN sequencing: Current research

 There have already been a number of research projects that have made use of the new CUT&RUN technology.

 In humans, researchers looking at fetal globin gene promoters have used CUT&RUN to investigate the involvement of the protein BCL11A in mediating the function of the HBBP1 gene region, highlighting a potential target for therapeutic genome editing for hemoglobinopathies.

 A research group has used CUT&RUN to identify intermediates involved in nucleosome disruption during DNA transcription, validating a general strategy for structural epigenomics.

 In humans and in African green monkeys, researchers using CUT&RUN determined that the CENP-B protein (an important protein in centromere formation) and binding sites are specific to great ape centromeres, addressing the paradox that CENP-B, which is required for artificial centromere function, is non-essential.

 Computational analysis

 As with many high-throughput sequencing approaches, CUT&RUN-seq generates extremely large data sets, for which appropriate computational analysis methods are required.
 To predict DNA-binding sites from CUT&RUN-seq read count data, peak calling methods have been developed.

 Peak calling is a process where an algorithm is used to predict the regions of the genome that a transcription factor binds to by finding regions of the genome that have many mapped reads from a ChIP-seq or CUT&RUN-seq experiment.
 MACS is a particularly popular peak calling algorithm for ChIP-seq data.
 SEACR is a highly selective peak caller that definitively validates the accuracy of CUT&RUN for datasets with known true negatives.
+More recently, a benchmarking study comparing multiple peak calling tools — including MACS2, SEACR, GoPeaks, and LanceOtron — evaluated their performance in CUT&RUN datasets across several histone modifications, providing guidance on the strengths and limitations of each method.